Nuclear Radiation Unit

 Radiation Biophysics

-Please visit the corresponding webpages by clicking the above links to see our current projects.
-Students interested in any of these projects can contact Prof Peter K N Yu (peter.yu@cityu.edu.hk) and discuss details of the project.
-Most of these projects are suitable for both MPhil and PhD studies.
-Students are also welcome to suggest other possible research topics within these areas.
+Students interested in the above area(s) can contact Prof Peter K N Yu (peter.yu@cityu.edu.hk) and discuss details of the project.
+Students are also welcome to suggest other possible research topics within the above area(s).
 However, the feasibility will depend on the availability of equipment and resources, as well as the alignment with research directions of the NRU.

 2.